cosmos/cosmos-sdk/docs/spec/staking/state.md

 }
 ```

-### Redelegation
+## Redelegation

 The bonded tokens worth of a `Delegation` may be instantly redelegated from a
 source validator to a different validator (destination validator).
 However when
 this occurs they must be tracked in a `Redelegation` object, whereby their
-shares can be slashed if their tokens were found to contribute to Byzantine
+shares can be slashed if their tokens have contributed to a Byzantine fault
-behavior in the source validator.
-This is tracked as moving a delegation from
+committed by the source validator.
-a `ValidatorSrcAddr` to a `ValidatorDstAddr`.

 `Redelegation` are indexed in the store as: